cgkineo/adapt-homeButton/README.md

 # adapt-homeButton

 **Home Button** is an extension that adds more control to the standard home and back buttons.

+## Settings Overview

+**Home Button** can be configured based on the specific location where it is used (ex. a menu or a page).
+Options include:
+- Hiding either the home and/or back button.
+One or both can appear in the navigation at the same time.
+- Changing the text of the buttons
-The home button can redirect to a specific location such as an introductory page.
-Both the home and back buttons can also be hidden on specific pages or on the menu.
+- Redirecting the button to a specific location (ex. an introductory page)

-## Settings
+## Attributes

 All configuration options must be added and amended, where appropriate, for all JSON files.

-## Attributes

 ### *config.json*
 The following attributes are set within *config.json*.